MicrosoftDocs/customer-insights/ci-docs/relationships.md

 The relationship visualizer shows a network diagram of the existing relationships between connected entities and their cardinality.
 It also visualizes the relationship path.

+:::image type="content" source="media/relationship-visualizer.png" alt-text="Screenshot of the relationship visualizer network diagram with connections between related entities.":::

 To customize the view, you can change the position of the boxes by dragging them on the canvas.

-:::image type="content" source="media/relationship-visualizer.png" alt-text="Screenshot of the relationship visualizer network diagram with connections between related entities.":::

-Available options:
+Other options include:
 - **Export as image**: Save the current view as an image file.
 - **Change to horizontal/vertical layout**: Change the alignment of the entities and relationships.
 - **Edit**: Update properties of custom relationships in the edit pane and save changes.

+## Manage existing relationships

+Select a relationship to view available actions:

+- **Edit**: Update properties of custom relationships in the edit pane and save changes.
+- **Delete**: Delete custom relationships.
+- **View**: View system-created and inherited relationships.

 ## Relationship paths